Does anyone has some good recipes with Accurate powder for use M14, M1 Garand and the AR15 in .223?

 Since I began using Varget in .308 I pretty much quit looking at other powders.

 Well thanks!
-That's info where I can work with .
+That's info where I can work with :D .
 I deffinatly gonna try the 35 V-max in my AR.
 For some reason, my AR15 A2 has an old Colt M16A1 barrel (1:12 twist), so I'm kind of stuck with light and short bullets.
 I use my AR15 only for 100 meter matches.
 For longer distances I use my M14 anyway.

 I have a bunch of Speer 53HPBT bullets.
 I think that AA2460 is a little to slow for this combination, 53gn HPBT and a AR15.
 I use Canadian IVI military case I find on the army ranges.
 There weight very consist, and are pretty heavy.